Self-referenced subcycle metrology of quantum fields: Conclusion

 \section{Conclusion}

 We have developed a new scheme for sampling of quantum fields in the time domain and illustrated it by calculating the electric-field variance and its dynamics for the quantum vacuum and a pulsed broadband cat state, respectively.
-The scheme is feasible for typical experimental parameters and offers significant advantages over the recently established quantum electro-optic sampling.
-In particular, it enables subtracting of the contaminating shot-noise by the shot-by-shot self-referencing, without changing any geometrical parameters.
-The independent tunability of the local oscillator strength in the $\chi^{(2)}$ part of the setup offers additional freedom in control of the experimental sensitivity in terms of the signal-to-noise ratio.
-Employing additional frequency filters in the homodyning part, it is possible to sample both generalized electric-field quadratures, opening the door to the realization of the subcycle quantum tomography.
+The scheme is feasible for typical experimental parameters and has a number of intrinsic advantages, such as automatic subtraction of the contaminating shot-noise by the shot-by-shot self-referencing.
+High sensitivity in the 5-15 THz provides the ability to study low-energy quantum dynamics in condensed matter, while frequency filtering of homodyne signal gives access to both generalized electric-field quadratures, en route toward subcycle quantum tomography.
+Finally, lifting the reliance on high-precision polarization optics holds promise for future imaging and microscopy applications involving THz and MIR quantum fields.

+\textbf{Supporting Information} Supporting Information is available from the Wiley Online Library or from the author.

+\textbf{Acknowledgements} This research was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT)(2020R1A2C1008500).
+A.S.M was also supported by the Mercator Fellowship of the Deutsche Forschungsgemeinschaft (DFG) - Project No. 425217212 - SFB 1432 and Baden-W\"{u}rttemberg Stiftung via the Elite Programme for Postdocs.
+S.G. acknowledges support by the Institute for Basic Science in Korea (IBS-R024-D1).
+S.V., M.S. and D.V.S. acknowledge funding by the Natural Sciences and Engineering Research Council of Canada (NSERC) via the Canada Research Chair (CRC) of D.V.S. and the Fonds de Recherche du Qu\'{e}bec –Nature et Technologies (FRQNT) via Institut Transdisciplinaire d{'}Information Quantique (INTRIQ).
+Further, this project has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No. 101070700.